ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 - add section about "Hunt Gather Parent"
   - best way to help kids want to eat new food is to let them cook with you.
   - same with reading books.
+- sleep deprivation: warning it will fuck you up.
+-